 The system was quite modular, but in most cases, you were told how to configure it by your leadership and everything had to be dress-right-dress.

 Body armor?
 What’s that?
 Other than your Kevlar, and the occasional odd PASGT flak jacket, you generally didn’t get armor.
-A much greater emphasis was placed on protecting you from chemical weapons than protecting you from bullets.
+Back in those days, a much greater emphasis was placed on protecting you from chemical weapons than protecting you from bullets.

 Eventually, things changed.
 First came the LBV-88, then the first generation MOLLE system, then the Great Camouflage Debacle of the 2000s, with more and more armor and more and more companies making and selling nylon gear.
 Even so, choices in those days were limited.
-The tactical load bearing vest (LB) was quite popular.
+The tactical load-bearing vest (LBV) was quite popular.

 Such vests are still around, of course.
 Eagle Industries stopped making them, and Tactical Tailor only makes a MOLLE one now.
 You can get surplus USGI MOLLE vests on eBay for cheap, too.
 As the military moved to an attitude of everyone in armor all the time, most troops simply attach their modular pouches directly to their armor.
 It leaves you with only one thing to put on, instead of layers and layers of gear.